Legosteen11/simple-db-client/README.md

 # simple-db-client

-A simple database client for Java
+A simple database client for Java written in Kotlin.

 ## Using simple-db-client